• Skip to content

 Thank you for your application to the University of Brighton.

 To complete your application, we would like to see an online portfolio of your work.
-Click on the links below to find specific portfolio requirements for the course you have applied for.

 Your online portfolio needs to be submitted as a single website link on Student View through Your Tasks.

-Check out our advice and guidance on how to create and present your portfolio:
+Check out our advice and guidance on how to create and present your portfolio.

 We recommend you send us your portfolio link as soon as possible, but at least within three weeks of receiving our request.